amitchatterjee/docriver/readme-development.txt

 # Add to ~/.bashrc
 # Change the line below to point to the root of the docriver source
 export DOCRIVER_GW_HOME=$HOME/git/docriver-gateway
-# Make changes to the env.sh file as needed
 source $DOCRIVER_GW_HOME/env.sh
 source $HOME/docriver-venv/bin/activate
+# If you need to override some of the default properties in env.sh, add them to ~/.bashrc
 # Exit the shell and create a new one before continuing further

 # Install python dependencies